CUBRID/cubrid-manual/en/sql/function/analysis_fn.rst

 To use the **GROUP_CONCAT** function, you must meet the following conditions.

 *   Only one expression (or a column) is allowed for an input parameter.
-*   Sorting with **ORDER BY** is available only in the the expression used as a parameter.
+*   Sorting with **ORDER BY** is available only in the expression used as a parameter.
 *   The character string used as a separator allows not only character string type but also allows other types.

 .. code-block:: sql